 While deemed unlikely, the Directors have also assumed that the Group would be unable to access debt markets for any new funding should there be any risk of credit downgrade in this scenario.

-Under the severe but plausible scenario, the Directors are satisfied that the Group has sufficient liquidity to meet all forecast cash flow needs until at least September 2025, with no breach of its covenants in the same period.
+Under the severe but plausible scenario, the Group has sufficient liquidity to meet all forecast cash flow needs until at least December 2025, with no breach of its covenants in the same period.